yankay/scala-tour/scala-tour.md

 ```

 ### Memory Pattern
-Memory Pattern can be used to simplify the code of using cache.
+Memory Pattern can be used to simplify caching.
-In this example, the 'memo function' can wrapper a function without cache ability to be a function with cache ability.
+In this example, the 'memo function' wraps a function without caching to add the simple cache capability.
-It's the example for Fibonacci, cache can improve its performance.
+In this Fibonacci example, a cache improves performance after the first call.
 Try to change fibonacci_(n - 1) + fibonacci_(n - 2) to memo(fibonacci_)(n - 1) + memo(fibonacci_)(n - 2), it can improve more.

 ```